4d/docs/website/translated_docs/pt/ViewPro/method-list.md

 ```4d
-// cs.
-OffscreenArea class declaration Class constructor ($path : Text)
+// cs.OffscreenArea class declaration
+Class constructor ($path : Text)
     This.filePath:=$path

-// This function will be called on each event of the offscreen area Function onEvent()
+// This function will be called on each event of the offscreen area
+Function onEvent()
     Case of
         :(FORM Event.code=On VP Ready)
             VP IMPORT DOCUMENT(This.area;This.filePath)